1Password/postman-integration-secrets-edu-ut-edition/README.md

 node ./app/commander.js sync-secrets -s op://<VAULT-NAME>/<POSTMAN-API-KEY-PATH> -e <POSTMAN-ENV-NAME>
 ```

 **Postman Note**: Postman stores 2 versions of each variable in the environment, an `Initial Value` and a `Current Value`.
-This command only updates the `Initial Value` version of the variable and it is the `Current Value` version that referencing the variable will replace.
+This command only updates the `Initial Value` version of the variable, and it is the `Current Value` version that referencing the variable will replace.
 To set the `Current Value` to be the `Initial Value` after running this command, simply select the `Reset All` option (to update `Current Value` of all variables, including ones not updated by running this command) or select `Reset` from the 3-dot menu of the individual variables (to update `Current Value` of only that variable).

 #### Example
 - Run the command